hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 1. Next lines: Should declare resource defaults.
 1. Next lines:  Should override resources if necessary.

-The following example follows the recommended style:
+The following examples follows the recommended style:

 In init.pp:

 ```
-# The `myservice` class installs packages, and ensures the state of 'myservice' and creates a tempfile with
+# The `myservice` class installs packages, ensures the state of 'myservice', and creates
-# given content.
-If the tempfile contents contains digits they are filtered out.
+# a tempfile with given content.
+If the tempfile contents contains digits,
+# they are filtered out.
 #
 # @param service_ensure the wanted state of services
-# @param package_list the list of packages to install, at least one must be given, or an error of unsupported 'os' is raised
+# @param package_list the list of packages to install, at least one must be given, or an
+# error of unsupported 'os' is raised
-# @param tempfile_contents the text ending up in the tempfile, all digists are filtered out if present
+# @param tempfile_contents the text to be included in the tempfile, all digits are
+# filtered out if present
 #
 class myservice (
   Enum['running', 'stopped'] $service_ensure,